peerigon/fshelpers/README.md

 fshelpers
 ========

-Some helpers for more convenient file system operations in nodeJS.
+Some helper functions for more convenient file system operations in NodeJS.
 Sync and async operations are both supported.

 Further documentation coming soon...